Alexandru Papadopol-Calimah: Final years

+Under Carol's consolidated monarchy, Papadopol-Calimah remained a relatively popular figure in politics.
+Running for the elite First College in Tecuci during the race of April 1883, he took all possible 42 votes.
+In June 1884 he also co-sponsored legislation which set aside a Crown Estate for use by the Romanian dynasty.
+His other activity in the Assembly focused on cultural affairs, such as his proposal to honor poet Grigore Alexandrescu with a state funeral, in 1885.
+This initiative of his garnered praise from a wide array of public figures—including Alecsandri, who noted that Papadopol-Calimah had rescued Alexandrescu from complete oblivion.
 Amused by Urechia's attempts to document every aspect of history, in 1887 Papadopol-Calimah and Kogălniceanu resorted to a prank, announcing him that an archeological dig in Murfatlar had uncovered Ovid's grave; much to their amusement, Urechia publicized this as real news.

-His more serious work also included a description of Botoșani city, included in the 1887 edition of Analele Academiei.
+Papadopol-Calimah's more serious work also included a description of Botoșani city, included in the 1887 edition of Analele Academiei.
 It offered detail on the murals of Popăuți Church, which was later used as a source of information by other historians.
 In February, he was included on a commission tasked with erecting a statue of Miron Costin in Iași (ultimately done by Wladimir Hegel); the other members were Kogălniceanu, Maiorescu, Bishop Melchisedec, Hasdeu, Nicolae Ionescu, Alexandru Odobescu, Leon C. Negruzzi, C. I. Stăncescu, and Dimitrie Sturdza.
 In parallel, he took a controversial stand against antiquarians working out of Constanța, arguing that Roman inscriptions preserved in its archeological pavilion were "devoid of any historical interest".

 The other focus of Papadopol-Calimah activity was on archival research in the Russian Empire.
 He used these sources in his work on Pavel Kiselyov and the Regulamentul Organic regime, which had functioned in Moldavia and Wallachia during his childhood.
 The book challenged accounts that Kiselyov had attempted to annex the Principalities to a Greater Russia.
 Journalist Dumitru Karnabatt used Papadopol-Calimah's finds to argue that Kiselyov had been a "civilized and progressive spirit", whose contribution had contained the "bad habits that had engulfed our country."
 Also in 1887, Convorbiri Literare put out Papadopol-Calimah's study about the abolition of serfdom in 18th-century Moldavia, with an overview of serfdom, a "barbarian institution", as experienced throughout Romanian territories.
 According to critical historian Florin Constantiniu, the work was unconvincing, a "makeshift construction" rehashing theories borrowed from Kogălniceanu, Ion Heliade Rădulescu, Alexandru G. Golescu, and Vasile Boerescu.
 The "only element of newness" was Papadopol-Calimah's claim that Michael the Brave had introduced indentured servitude as a political concession to his then-allies in the Principality of Transylvania.